Ontario Highway 409: History

 Because the lands on which the freeway was to be built were occupied, the province elected to apply to expropriate the right-of-way in April 1972.

 Construction was underway by the end of the year, with the first contracts constructing the trench section near Highway 27.
 Structures, drainage and grading were completed west of Iron Street to Carlingview Avenue in 1974.
 In June of that year, contracts were awarded for the same work east of Iron Street to Highway 401.
 When this was completed in 1975, a paving contract was awarded from Carlingview Avenue to Highway 401.

 Highway 409 first opened to traffic by 1976, with temporary ramps at Carlingview Avenue acting as the western terminus.
 That year the final contracts were awarded to construct portions of the Highway 427 interchange and connect Highway 409 with the airport road system.

 The entire freeway opened on August 25, 1978.

 The flyover ramp, which connects southbound Highway 427 with eastbound Highway 409 was constructed in the early 1990s.
 Prior to that, an at-grade intersection crossed the northbound lanes of Highway 427, controlled by a traffic signal.
 This signal had the longest cycle of any traffic light in Toronto during its years of operation.

 The portion of Highway 409 west of Highway 427 is owned and operated by the Greater Toronto Airports Authority (GTAA).
 Despite its private ownership, the section east of Airport Road is still considered a part of Highway 409.
-The GTAA purchased this section of the highway in 2000 in order to rebuild the approaches to Toronto Pearson Airport.
+The GTAA purchased this section of the highway in 2000 in order to rebuild the approaches to the new Terminal 1 at Toronto Pearson Airport.

 Until 2008, Highway 409 remained almost unchanged from its original construction.
 However, beginning on July 10, 2008, traffic access was restricted to the outermost lanes.
 The steel "W" guardrail and truss light posts in the median were replaced by an Ontario Tall Wall barrier with a high-mast lighting system.
 Construction was carried out over several years and was scheduled for completion on September 1, 2011.